blacksaildivision/vjslider/README.md

 // You can manually change slides by using next() and prev() functions:
 //slider.next();
 //slider.prev();

+// You can destroy slider with
+//slider.destroy();

+// You can reload slider (with alternative options if needed passed as argument to reload method)
+//slider.reload();
 ```

 Full example in demo directory.